hbowie/notenik-KB/README.md

 ## Documentation Repos

 These repositories contain various sorts of documentation about Notenik.
+These are organized as Notenik Collections (that can be opened using Notenik).

 + [Knowledge Base](https://github.com/hbowie/notenik-KB) - Everything you might ever want to know about Notenik, including its version history
-+ [Guide to Features](https://github.com/hbowie/notenik-features) - A detailed guide to the features to be found in Notenik
++ [Reasons to Use Notenik](https://github.com/hbowie/notenik-reasons) - All the reasons why one might want to make use of Notenik
 + [Tips](https://github.com/hbowie/notenik-tips) - Brief introductory tips on the use of Notenik
 + [Website](https://github.com/hbowie/notenik-web) - The files needed to generate and maintain the Notenik.app website